ClickHouse/ClickHouse/docs/en/sql-reference/table-functions/null.md

 **Returned value**

-A temporary Null-engine table with the specified structure.
+A temporary `Null`-engine table with the specified structure.

 **Example**